deleonab/Automating-Infrastructure-with-Terraform2/infrastructure-documentation-v2.md

-### security group for ialb, to have acces only from nginx reverser proxy server
+### Security group for ialb, to have access only from nginx reverser proxy server
 ```
 resource "aws_security_group" "int-alb-sg" {
   name   = "my-alb-sg"